 Kibbeh Saj

-October 19, 2020 • Category: Main Dish, Whole Grain/Bulgur/Rice, Meats
+October 19, 2020 • Category: Whole Grain/Bulgur/Rice, Main Dish, Meats

 This kibbeh is called sajeeyeh, because it looks like a saj, that ubiquitous propane-powered oven seen on every street corner in Beirut on which bakers make the famous manooshe.
 It is made-up of the same dough as a regular kibbeh pie, but with the addition of some red pepper paste and extra seasoning.
 I like the fact that it is baked instead of fried, it is super easy to shape (as opposed to the round balls that take years of practice!) and it is perfect for a picnic (it does not require utensils).